 The curve of the number of infected people in Iceland as of May 9 2020.

-By April 3 the Icelandic government had released an app on Apple and Android that traced the movements of its user.
+At the beginning of April, the Icelandic government had released an app on Apple and Android that traced the movements of its user.
 This app was one of the first in the world, and it enabled professionals to track possible infections of COVID19 more effectively.

 By mid-April, Decode Genetics had worked tirelessly with the Icelandic government to provide free voluntary testing.
 Decode also collated their data into a study that helped show that the majority of infections are spread by what is known as ‘silent carriers,’ those who show no symptoms.